Towards Standardizing Nomenclature in Huntington’s Disease Research

 Authentication of HD in human postmortem brain

-The research use of postmortem tissue from a PwHD must meet genetic and neuropathological criteria, which include in order of preference: 1) PCR analysis of HTT CAG-repeat length should show 36 or more, and the brain region of determination should be specified, with the cerebral cortex or prefrontal cortex preferred for cortex; 2) western blot or ELISA-based assays for detection of mHTT; and 3) the presence of inclusions by immunohistochemistry.
+The research use of postmortem tissue from a PwHD must meet genetic and neuropathological criteria, which include in order of preference: 1) PCR analysis of HTT CAG-repeat length should show 36 or more, and the brain region of determination should be specified, and if the cortex then the specific region; 2) western blot or ELISA-based assays for detection of mHTT; and 3) the presence of inclusions by immunohistochemistry.

 A grading system describing the extent of atrophy and cellular changes in the postmortem neostriatum is a widely accepted standard [23].
 The Vonsattel criteria are based on shape changes in the neostriatum and use a grading system from 0–4, with grades 1–4 denoting increasing degrees of atrophy, and “0” denoting no pathology.